maubanel/GMS2-Action-Adventure-Game/front-end/README.md

 ##### `Step 12.`\|`SPCRK`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Open up `rm_castle` and plade hte cursor where you want to start.
+Open up `rm_castle` and place the cursor where you want to start.
 I have picked the middle of the carpet.
 Right down the **x** and **y** value in the bottom left corner.
 We will use these to position the player in this part of the room.

 ![pick starting point](images/startMiddleOfCarpet.png)